 If you have a house with ceiling fans, it is important to reverse them after you turn on the heat.
 Reversing your ceiling fans allows them to create a downdraft which pushes heated air back down into

 the room.
 This trick is very helpful in rooms with high ceilings as less of the heat reaches the floor in these kinds of rooms.
 Even better, you might be able to lower your thermostat a degree or two.

 Check Your Roof

 Look carefully at your roof with binoculars.
 Check for any damaged or missing shingles.
 If there are only a few which need repairing, you can call a handyman to repair them.
 If the section is larger, then you should call a roofer.
 Make sure that all the flashing around windows and doors is sealed tightly, while you are at it.
 This will stop potential leaks.
 Preparing your home for winter is very important.
 It can mean the difference between a few minor repairs and one for which you must pay thousands of dollars.
 Furthermore, properly preparing your home for winter ensures that you will save money on your utility bills.
-Somewhere like Wattle Grove home air conditioning can make preparing for winter much easier.
+A little planning can make preparing for winter much easier.